wilschmidtt/Med-School-Acceptance-Prediction-Random-Forest-Classification/README.md

 # Med-School-Acceptance-Prediction-Random-Forest-Classification
-Use data about medical school applicants and acceptances along with Random Forest Classification to classify whether a specified canidate will get accepted or denied from med school.
+Use data about medical school applicants and acceptances along with Random Forest Classification to classify whether a specified candidate will get accepted or denied from med school.

 ### Libraries to Install
 * mltools